-The Evil Prince: In the New 52, where he, like Arthur, is Queen Atlanna's son, and wants the throne for himself.
+The Evil Prince: Like Arthur, he is Queen Atlanna's son, and wants the throne for himself.
 However, he wasn't particularly evil until the Throne of Atlantis storyline, when he decided to wage war with the surface world.

-The Good King: In the New 52, it is shown that he is actually this to the Atlanteans, and they do like him.
+The Good King: It is shown that he is actually this to the Atlanteans, and they do like him.
 The problem is he doesn't really like the surface dwellers all that much.

 The Faceless: In his first appearance, Aquaman #14, his face is always obscured by shadows.

-Fantastic Racism: This version doesn't hate surface dwellers, he pities them, but he does think they're objectively inferior to Atlanteans.
+Fantastic Racism: This version doesn't hate surfaoce dwellers, he pities them.
+That said, he does think they're objectively inferior to Atlanteans.

 Freudian Excuse: He was already a wanted criminal, but losing Scylla did nothing for Charybdis' sanity.

 A mutated Atlantean prince with blond hair and green scales, Kordax was exiled at birth, only to return later in life and make a bid for the throne.
 The horrors of his invasion of Atlantis, and Kordax's own unnerving appearance, sparked the legends that led the Atlanteans to see all blonds as cursed.
 Returning in the present day, Kordax tried to usurp the throne of Atlantis, coming into conflict with Aquaman.